Mlishnii/UMZ-Python-Projects/README.md

 # UMZ-Python-Projects
-My Python exercises and projects at University of Mazandaran.
+Python exercises and projects from my studies at the University of Mazandaran.
+(2024)